RassimE/Accelerated-Binary-heap/README.md

 # Accelerated-Binary-heap
-Binary heap algorithm, accelerated with shortcuts and others for use in Dijkstra's algorithm.
+Binary heap algorithm, accelerated with shortcuts for use in Dijkstra's algorithm.